-Autism is a complex neurobehavioral disorder that includes impairments in social interaction and developmental language and communication skills combined with rigid, repetitive behaviors.
-The disorder covers a large spectrum of symptoms, skills, and levels of impairment.
-It ranges in severity from a handicap that somewhat limits an otherwise normal life to a devastating disability that may require institutional care.
+Autism is a complex neurobehavioral condition that includes impairments in social interaction and developmental language and communication skills combined with rigid, repetitive behaviors.
+Because of the range of symptoms, this condition is now called autism spectrum disorder (ASD).
+It covers a large spectrum of symptoms, skills, and levels of impairment.
+ASD ranges in severity from a handicap that somewhat limits an otherwise normal life to a devastating disability that may require institutional care.

 Children with autism have trouble communicating.
 They have trouble understanding what other people think and feel.
 This makes it very hard for them to express themselves either with words or through gestures, facial expressions, and touch.

-A child with autism who is very sensitive may be greatly troubled -- sometimes even pained -- by sounds, touches, smells, or sights that seem normal to others.
+A child with ASD who is very sensitive may be greatly troubled -- sometimes even pained -- by sounds, touches, smells, or sights that seem normal to others.

 Children who are autistic may have repetitive, stereotyped body movements such as rocking, pacing, or hand flapping.
 They may have unusual responses to people, attachments to objects, resistance to change in their routines, or aggressive or self-injurious behavior.
 At times they may seem not to notice people, objects, or activities in their surroundings.
 Some children with autism may also develop seizures.
 And in some cases, those seizures may not occur until adolescence.

 Some people with autism are cognitively impaired to a degree.
 In contrast to more typical cognitive impairment, which is characterized by relatively even delays in all areas of development, people with autism show uneven skill development.
 They may have problems in certain areas, especially the ability to communicate and relate to others.
 But they may have unusually developed skills in other areas, such as drawing, creating music, solving math problems, or memorizing facts.
 For this reason, they may test higher -- perhaps even in the average or above-average range -- on nonverbal intelligence tests.